NaiveD/MEAM520-Labs-PANDA-Arm/README.md

 $ cd ~/.ssh
 $ cat id_ed25519.pub
 ```
- -You will see a string output on the terminal starting with: "ssh-ed25519" and ending with your email.
+ - You will see a string output on the terminal starting with: "ssh-ed25519" and ending with your email.
  - In your GitHub account, under ``Settings'', select ``SSH and GPG Keys'', ``New SSH-key'', name the key and copy the entire string on your terminal into the appropriate box.
 (To copy things off of the terminal highlight the text and click Ctrl-Shift-C. You may also need to enable Devices > Shared Clipboard > Bidirectional in the VirtualBox toolbar.)
 You have now made it possible to clone your private repository to your virtual machine.
 - Note: GitHub has an educational developers pack which you are eligible for as a Penn student.
 To learn more about this and to register your account go to: https://education.github.com/discount_requests/student_application.
 To expedite this process it is important that you use your Penn email to make your account (there is a verification process).

 ### Cloning a new private repository:
 Each of you will be making a deep copy of the TA existing repository which contains code you will use throughout the semester, e.g.  unimplemented functions, that you implement for a lab.
 We will outline a set of steps here so that you are able to keep your code private on your own GitHub account, and get updates as the TAs make updates to the codes, e.g. as new assignments are released.
-    The following steps allow you to copy the \texttt{meam520\_labs} code base:
+The following steps allow you to copy the *meam520_labs* code base:

 1. If you are not already, login to your GitHub account
 2. In your terminal do the following: